Last updated: January 15, 2025

 Main differences between a HELOC vs mortgage

-Fixed rate first mortgages are typically long-term loans.
-The fixed rate means that the monthly payments will remain the same for the life of the loan, making it easier to budget for your mortgage payments.
+Most people take out fixed-rate mortgages, which means that their monthly payments will remain the same for the life of the loan.
+That may make it easier to budget mortgage payments.

-On the other hand, HELOCs are typically comprised of a draw period and a repayment period that together may span a total term of 20-25 years with variable interest rates.
-This means that your monthly payments could go up or down depending on changes in the market and how much you borrow.
+HELOCs usually have variable interest rates.
+This means that monthly payments could go up or down depending on changes in the market, the amount borrowed, and other factors.

-Both mortgages and HELOCs have their advantages and disadvantages.
-It is important to speak with a lender to determine which type of loan is right for you based on your unique circumstances.
+Both mortgages and HELOCs have their advantages and disadvantages so talk to a lender to see which type of loan is right for you.

 Other types of mortgage loans

-If you feel like neither a mortgage nor a HELOC is right for you, there are some alternatives you may consider:
+If you feel like neither a mortgage nor a HELOC is right for you, there are some alternatives you may want to consider:

 Home equity loan

 A home equity loan is another type of loan that allows you to borrow against the equity in your home.
-Home equity loans are typically fixed-rate loans, meaning the interest rate will remain the same for the life of the loan.
-Home equity loans are a good choice for homeowners who need a large amount of money for a one-time expense, like a major home repair or renovation.
+Home equity loans are typically fixed-rate loans, They may be a good choice for homeowners who need a large amount of money for a one-time expense, like a major home repair or renovation.

-With a home equity loan from Discover, you may be eligible to borrow $35,000 to $300,000 in one lump sum, secured by the equity in your home.
+With a home equity loan from Discover® Home Loans, you may be eligible to borrow $35,000 to $300,000 in one lump sum, secured by the equity in your home.

 Cash out refinance

 A cash out refinance is a type of mortgage loan where you refinance your existing mortgage and take out a new loan for more than you owe on your home.
 The difference between the two loans will be given to you in cash, which you can use for any purpose.
-Cash out refinances typically have higher interest rates than other types of mortgages, so they should only be used if you are confident that you can make the higher payments.
+Cash out refinances typically have higher interest rates than other types of refinances.

 A cash out refinance calculator can give you an idea of how much cash you may be able to get out of your home.